Adopted by the Delegate Assembly on November 4, 2023

-The state supports the repeal of Act 85 of 2012.
-If repeal is not possible, in the interest of fairness and equity, Act 85 must apply to all publicly-funded schools and be amended to use growth measures and other school performance measures as currently under development with the new Future Ready PA Index.
+The state should support the repeal of Act 85 of 2012.
+If repeal is not possible, in the interest of fairness and equity, Act 85 must apply to all publicly funded schools and be amended to use growth measures and other school performance measures under the Future Ready PA Index.

 Supporting Concepts for Core Legislative Principle 3

 All public school entities should be equally accountable for meeting statutory and regulatory requirements in order to ensure equal and equitable opportunity for students and accountability to taxpayers.
 PSBA supports financially viable parental options within the public school system and believes that constitutional restraints must be upheld and that choice programs should not impose financial hardships on taxpayers.
 Commonwealth funding should be provided to support the costs of public school choice initiatives, only after the state fulfills its commitment to adequately and equitably fund public schools.

 The state should not provide direct financial aid, tuition tax credits or vouchers to benefit students enrolled in non-public schools or that would divert or condition funding from existing federal and state programs.
 Any institution or educational management organization (EMO) that receives public funds, tax credits or vouchers, including the Educational Improvement Tax Credit program, should be subject to the same state fiscal and academic accountability requirements as public school entities.